Bali Electrical Plug: You Might Need an Adapter?

 Type G plug and adapter with brass prongs on a white background, often used for electrical compatibility in Bali.

 Selecting the right plug adapter for Bali involves more than just matching plug types.
 Consider the devices you’ll be using and their power requirements.
-If your gadgets require different voltages, you might also need a voltage converter in addition to a plug adapter.
+If your gadgets require different voltages, you might also need a voltage converter and a plug adapter.

 Will Your Devices Work in Bali?
 Let’s Break It Down